Witch Mountain (franchise): Return from Witch Mountain (1978)

 After previously escaping the greedy and scheming humans of Earth, Tony and Tia return for a vacation.
 While on their Earth-bound getaway, the pair attract the attention of another treacherous man.
-Doctor Gannon, and his henchwoman named Letha, see the pair's abilities as an avenue in attaining riches.
+Doctor Gannon, and his henchwoman Letha, see the pair's abilities as an avenue in attaining riches.
 The villainous duo kidnap Tony, and use his power to sway Tia.
 She follows and pursues them, with a plan to free her brother.

 Beyond Witch Mountain (1982)

-A third installment was released exclusively through television broadcast in the early-'80s, beginning a decade-long trend of made-for-television sequels to, and remakes of, classic Walt Disney productions.
+A third installment was released exclusively through television broadcast in the early-1980s, beginning a decade-long trend of made-for-television sequels to, and remakes of, classic Walt Disney productions.

 When reports of a boy's inexplicable abilities arise, Tony and Tia return to Earth.
 Knowing that the young boy must be from their world, the pair are sent to find the child.
 In their task, they are joined by Jason O'Day, their old friend.
 Together they race to find the boy, before a familiar nemesis (Aristotle Bolt) does.

-Disney's Escape to Witch Mountain (1995)
+Escape to Witch Mountain (1995)

 Disney produced a remake of Escape to Witch Mountain for broadcast on The Magical World of Disney in 1995.
 Marketed as a remake of the original 1975 film, the story shares commonalities with the previous adaptation.

 A pair of twin humanoid-alien babies are found near a mysterious mountain.
 Unintentionally separated, they grow in age unknowingly within the same town.
 Without knowledge of the other's existence, the pair eventually meet and learn that they both possess supernatural abilities.
 Upon discovering each other, a questionable local businessman decides to use the teenagers powers to make himself rich.
 On the run from these nefarious plans and with the support of other-worldly alliances, only the strange place known as Witch Mountain can save them.

 Race to Witch Mountain (2009)

-Initially marketed as a remake or reboot, the theatrical film was revealed to be a legacy sequel over the course of events of its story.
+A remake or reboot, the film was released in theaters in 2009 and revived the franchise.

 The plot tells the events surrounding a pair of extraterrestrial teenagers named Sara and Seth who have paranormal abilities, are in search of a way back to their home-planet, and drag a Las Vegas taxi driver named Jack Bruno into their adventures.
 Before an invasion from other worlds comes to Earth, the teens must find the location of their spaceship, which is buried within Witch Mountain.
 Bruno finds himself aiding the youth while evading government operatives and an alien bounty hunter/assassin who are fast on their trail.